exploratory-io/book/import/mongodb.md

 You can use Input Parameters to fine tune your query result.

+See [An Introduction to MongoDB Query for Beginners](https://blog.exploratory.io/an-introduction-to-mongodb-query-for-beginners-bd463319aa4c) for each Input Parameter details.

 #### 3.1.1 Input Parameters

 * Query - You can set the filtering condition.